 Ever since I uploaded my big green post, life has opened back up and I’m grateful.
 What I remembered–and it shouldn’t have taken so long to recall this fact–is that my adoration of strangers does not preclude other sorts of communion.
 Also I forgot my most ardent belief: we are all cousins.

 I always think about what my second cousin Martine Rothblatt said when we met.
 One of the first transgender women in the United States to undergo reassignment surgery, she had been a tall, brainy lad known by my dad as “Cousin Marty” when they were coming up.
 (Rubenfire was their grandmother.)
-Given how estranged I am from my clan, I’d been reading about Martine in gender theory classes and magazines (she’s also famous for launching Sirius Radio and the transhumanism movement) long before I realized we were related.
+Given how estranged I was from my clan, I’d been reading about Martine in gender theory classes and magazines (she’s also famous for launching Sirius Radio and the transhumanism movement) long before I realized we were related.
 After I did, I mentioned her in a book review, and she made her way to Brooklyn from Central Park Avenue South so we could meet in person.

 Insisting on a 1am appointment (S&S readers know I’m an obsessively early riser), Martine slid up to an all-night diner in a silver stretch limousine from which she emerged, impossibly tall and thin, in a swirl of blue robes and long silver plaits.